Serp1co/beatmapper-auto-charter/readme.md

 - What the Docker setup/compose service does
 - What the output JSON looks like
 - How to tune detection quality
-- Quick start & usage (kept exactly as before)
+- Quick start & usage

 ---